Soviet–Japanese Neutrality Pact: Effects

+Following the signing of the pact, Soviet aid to the Nationalist government in mainland China during the Second Sino-Japanese War was halted.
+On April 16, the Chinese Communist Party (CCP) issued a statement attempting to explain the pact.
+The CCP stated that the pact was "a great victory for Soviet diplomacy" and "was beneficial to liberation throughout China."

 Later in 1941, Japan, as a signatory of the Tripartite Pact, considered denouncing the Soviet–Japanese Neutrality Pact, especially after the German invasion of the Soviet Union, but it made the crucial decision to keep the pact and to expand southwards by instead invading the European colonies in Southeast Asia.
-That had a direct bearing on the Battle of Moscow since the absence of a Japanese threat allowed the Soviets to move large forces from Siberia and to send them to the front against the Germans.

 It is possible that if the Germans had won the Battle of Stalingrad, Japan would have invaded Siberia.
 General Tomoyuki Yamashita, who was known for his achievements in the Battle of Singapore, was sent to Manchuria in July 1942 and tasked with organizing troops for the invasion.

 At the Yalta Conference in February 1945, Stalin secretly agreed to enter the war against Japan in exchange for American and British recognition of certain Soviet territorial claims in Asia.
 The Soviet offensive was to start within three months after the end of the war in Europe.